jrheard/blog/python/caesar.md

 That chunk of code lowercases a string, one letter at a time - you might end up doing something similar (but **different!**) when you're building up your program's `ciphertext` variable.

-Non-Uppercase-Letter Characters
+Your Program Should Only Change Uppercase Letters
 =====================

-If your program is given some plaintext that includes numbers, or lowercase letters, or punctuation marks like `!` or `.` or `$` or _anything_ that's not a letter from `A` to `Z`, it should leave that character unmodified.
+If your program is given some plaintext that includes numbers, or lowercase letters, or punctuation marks like `!` or `.` or `$` or _anything_ that's not a letter from `A` to `Z`, **it should leave that character unmodified**.
 For example, if given a plaintext string of `HOWDY!
 Hello.` and a key of `5`, your program should output the ciphertext `MTBID!
 Mello.`

 Note that in that message, the `W` ends up "wrapping around" to become a `B` when it's encrypted.